-Sea Moss for Children
+Sea Moss for Kids

-Just like for adults, sea moss can work wonders for children too.
+Just like for adults, sea moss can work wonders for kids too.
 Of course, it might be a tad bit difficult to get the kids to eat the raw smelling moss, but that’s what Sea Moss Powder is there for!
 Just add a bit to their milkshakes, and you’re good to go.

 Sea moss is a good source of iodine, and iodine provides children with better concentration and helps with normal cognitive function.